49LabsAI/SovSeal/README.md

 ## 📦 Smart Contract

-The Lockdrop smart contract is written in Solidity 0.8.20 and deployed to Passet Hub testnet via pallet-revive (PolkaVM).
+The SovSeal smart contract is written in Solidity 0.8.20 and deployed to Passet Hub testnet via pallet-revive (PolkaVM).

 ### Contract Details